Ninotter/CalendrierAPI/README.md

 Use Calendar.GetDaysInMonth() to get the required days.
 It will return a IEnumerable<DateTime> containing all the required days.
 You can use a DateTime as input, or a simple year and month combination as integers.

 Calendar is static, it does not require an instance of it to use this method.

+## Building the dll
+### Prerequisites
+.NET Core 6 SDK must be installed on your system before using the command
+### Build
+Use dotnet build at the root of the CalendrierApi project.
+The outputing dll will be in CalendrierApi/bin/Release/.